modip-org/spec/format_indirect.md

 # Indirect Format

-The Indirect Format allows for a dependency to be referenced in a smaller format that takes up less space and bandwidth.
-This is designed primarily for the `src` field in a dependency.
+The Indirect Format allows for a project to be referenced in a smaller format that takes up less space and bandwidth.

 An indirect project always starts with the `"indirect": true` value in order to clearly indicate that it's indirect.
 This allows launchers and clients to understand and treat this differently.